 - Invitations to attend Occupational Health and Safety briefings

-- News and information about government-funded incentives including wage subsides, staff training and work force management tips through a quarterly e-newsletter
+- News and information about government-funded incentives including wage subsidies, staff training and workforce management tips through a quarterly e-newsletter

-- Support for employers to recruit staff from diverse backgrounds, including people with disability, mental health issues, Indigenous, recent arrivals, stay at home parents and mature-age workers.
+- Support for employers to recruit staff from diverse backgrounds, including people who have a disability, people who have mental health conditions, Indigenous employees, recent arrivals, younger workers, and mature-age or older workers.